 This theme highlights the need for good insight into partners activities in order to identify common goals and utilise each other’s resources in a way that gives rise to synergistic effects.
 Those who lead and coordinate collaboration within the partnership needs to possess the ability to anticipate future requirements and objectives amongst partners.
 This requires continuous updating of partners needs and goals, and are described by the respondents as having one’s finger on the pulse.

 The understanding of partners needs are said to vary between different departments at the Swedish Transport Administration which coordinates the collaboration.
 Respondents for example refers to a major change project for process and IT system concerning capacity planning of railroad.
 That according to the original project requirement specification, would lead to that important processes and IT integrations would ceasing to work.
-Thanks to partners demands for participation in the project, an in-depth understanding of each other’s needs and goals were achieved, which led to improved added value by allowing internal and cross-organisational processes to be scrutinised and harmonized between parties.
+Thanks to partners demands for participation in the project, an in-depth understanding of each other’s needs and goals were achieved, which led to improved value-creation by allowing internal and cross-organisational processes to be scrutinised and harmonized between parties.

 One important principle to create synergies are the ability to align different actors perspective of challenges to achieve goals and to minimise ambiguities about the overall objective.
 This is important both internally and between collaborating partners.
 Lack of this ability can create uncertainty about the objective and who has the mandate to make a decision.
 For example, one respondent describes that they had to support the project managers view of the when there was divergence about the overall project objectives with the management of the Swedish Transport Administration.